 “Well, she used quite a bit more colourful language, but that’s the gist of it, Captain,” Billie says.

 Captain Goblinbeard frowns around his pipe.
 “Yarr, she’s being at that rebellious teenage phase,” he explains.
 “Me daughter’ll be having none o’ me pirate’s life.
 I’ll be sittin’ her down and talkin’ to her when we’ve returned to port.
-But I’m thinkin’ it’s time to cast off, Miss Bones.”
+But I’m thinkin’ it’s time to cast off, Miss Hawkins.”

 “Yes, Captain,” Billie says, closing her ledger